The Top 10 Things to Do and See in Kyobashi, Osaka

-One of Osaka’s major office areas, Kyobashi may be the haunt of the city’s white-collar workers, but it is also situated near to several main tourist attractions, including Osaka Castle.
+As one of Osaka’s major corporate areas, Kyobashi may be the haunt of the city’s white-collar workers, but it is also situated near several main tourist attractions, including Osaka Castle.
+Also, people have to let off steam somewhere after work, so there’s a wealth of bars and other nightlife spots.
 The area has a raffish charm to it that you just might fall in love with.
-We list the best things to see and do here.
+Here are best things to see and do in and around Kyobashi.

-With up to 5,000 cherry blossom trees, Kema Sakuranomiya Park is one of the best places to go in Japan for cherry blossom viewing.
-The park is awash with pink-white blossoms, transforming the urban park to a fairytale world.
-Don’t worry if you’re not visiting in cherry blossom season, as the park has a great view of the Okawa River and the opposite bank.
+Home to around 5,000 cherry blossom trees, Kema Sakuranomiya Park is one of the best places to go in Osaka for cherry blossom viewing.
+The park is annually awash with pink-white blossoms, transforming the urban park into a fairytale wonderland.
+Don’t worry if you’re not visiting during cherry blossom season, as the park has a great view of the Okawa River and the opposite bank year round.
 For a leisurely afternoon, have a picnic under the trees on a bench or the grass.

 Accessibility & Audience:Accessible (Wheelchair), Accessible (Blind), Accessible (Deaf), Dog Friendly, Family Friendly

 Atmosphere:Outdoors, Local, Scenic